-Ultimately, this 300cc Kawasaki dirt bike is a decent upper-to-midsize dirt bike, however it isn’t perfect, and it isn’t necessarily the right choice for everyone.
+Ultimately, this 300cc Kawasaki dirt bike is a decent dirt bike, however, it isn’t perfect, and it isn’t necessarily the right choice for everyone.

 Because there are a few nuances and specifics with this Kawasaki 300R dirt bike, we’ll take a look at what its best, and worst, at.
 We will look at the type of riding the dirt bike was designed to do, the type of rider it was designed for, and more.